 \subsection{Article Selection Process}

 As shown in the PRISMA flow diagram in Figure~\ref{fig:fig0}, we followed a multi-stage process to identify all the relevant resources included in this review.
-In the first identification phase {$2227$} articles from Elsevier Scopus, {$11$} articles from IEEE Xplore, {$1820$} articles from Springer Link, and {$201$} articles from ACM Digital Library were identified for subsequent analyses.
-In this phase, {$329$} duplicated records and {$39$} non-English articles {were} identified and removed.
-In the second screening phase, the titles and {abstracts} of the remaining {$3891$} articles were {analyzed}, and {$3479$} records were removed because the {covered topics} were not relevant to the present review.
-In this phase, {$414$} articles were then sought for retrieval and assessed for eligibility, excluding {$350$} articles after full text reading.
-From this subset of {$64$} eligible articles, an additional {$616$} articles were identified by searching for references in their bibliographies.
-These articles were then assessed for eligibility, removing {$547$} records after reading the full text.
-At the end of this overall process, {$133$} studies were included in the review.
-In Figure~\ref{fig:analsys_identified_documents}, we show some statistics of the references obtained at the end of the analysis process by reporting the distribution by year of surveyed papers divided by subdimension of analysis.
+In the first identification phase $2227$ articles from Elsevier Scopus, $11$ articles from IEEE Xplore, $1820$ articles from Springer Link, and $201$ articles from ACM Digital Library were identified for subsequent analyses.
+In this phase, $329$ duplicated records and $39$ non-English articles were identified and removed.
+In the second screening phase, the titles and abstracts of the remaining $3891$ articles were analyzed, and $3476$ records were removed because the covered topics were not relevant to the present review.
+In this phase, $415$ articles were then sought for retrieval and assessed for eligibility, excluding $350$ articles after full text reading.
+From this subset of $65$ eligible articles, an additional $627$ articles were identified by searching for references in their bibliographies.
+These articles were then assessed for eligibility, removing $557$ records after reading the full text.
+At the end of this overall process, $135$ studies were included in the review.
+Of these $135$ articles included in the review, $58.52 \%$ were published in international conferences, $38.52 \%$ in scientific journals and the remaining $3.01 \%$ in book chapters.
+As can be seen from Table~\ref{tab:top_venues}, where we report the top-$10$ conferences and journals by number of published articles, many researchers published their work in well-known venues in the field of computer science and particularly in the realm of recommender systems.
+In Figure~\ref{fig:analsys_identified_documents}, we show some statistics of the references obtained at the end of the analysis process by reporting the distribution by year of surveyed papers divided by DA.
 As can be seen from the figure, there is a growing interest in the literature for all ECRSs dimensions.